 At the next screen press "Yes" to confirm the shutdown.
 Wait at the next servers screen, watch the state of this server, until it is shutdown, task complete, you may have to refresh.

-Once shutdown, you can start the server by Checking the box next to "WLS_REPORTS" and pressing "Start" above.
-Hit "Yes" at the next screen to confirm start.
+Once shutdown, you can start the server by checking the box next to "WLS_REPORTS" and pressing "Start" above.
+Hit "Yes" at the next screen to confirm the start.

 Once that is running again, test reports to see if it is back up and running, if not move to resolution #2.

 If restarting the reports server does not resolve the issue follow the steps below as a next step

 - Go through steps #1 through #5 on in Resolution #1 above to shutdown WLS_REPORTS

 - After the reports server is shutdown, log into the affected web server and make sure you are connected as the root user.

 - Run this command: ps -ef | grep reports It should look similar to the image below (was done in Smart Suite 5.7)

 The next step is to kill the reports processes.
 You are going to want to kill all of the processes listed here EXCEPT FOR the process labeled "tee -a reports.log" and "grep reports"